Berat Sadik: Career

 On 16 June 2008, it was published that Arminia Bielefeld was keen to sign him.
-Also Ascoli, Torino, Larissa, Örebro and Rosenborg were interested to sign Sadik.
+Also Ascoli, Torino, AEL, Örebro and Rosenborg were interested to sign Sadik.
 After visiting Ascoli and Bielefeld he chose to sign a three-year contract with Arminia Bielefeld for a transfer fee of €400,000.
 In December 2007, he was on trial to Vicenza Calcio.
 After just one year, he left Arminia Bielefeld, where he played only thirteen games, and joined SV Zulte Waregem on loan for 10 months.
 He was released by Bielefeld in August 2010 and he rejoined the Veikkausliiga strugglers FC Lahti on 24 August 2010.
 He celebrated his comeback by scoring in his first appearance in a 1–1 draw against JJK.

 On 31 January 2011, Sadik signed a two-year contract with HJK.
 He finished the season with 15 goals, being the club's second-best goalscorer, one goal behind Akseli Pelvas.

 On 22 January 2019, Sadik signed an 18-month deal with Segunda División side Gimnàstic de Tarragona.
 On 5 August, after suffering relegation, he terminated his contract.